jmcarpenter2/swifter/docs/documentation.md

 ```

 For example, let's say we have a pandas dataframe df.
 The following will perform a swifter apply, without the TQDM progress bar.

+Note: It is advised to disable the progress bar if calling swifter from a forked process as the progress bar may get confused between various multiprocessing modules.

 ```python
 df.swifter.progress_bar(False).apply(lambda x: x+1)
 ```